Trade guide

 Learn Design Software

 Master CAD software specific to ship design — Rhino Marine, Maxsurf, or NAPA.
-Modern naval architecture relies heavily on computer modeling and simulation.
+Modern naval architecture relies heavily on computer modelling and simulation.

 Gain Industry Experience